 -

-Cover the Appachatti with the lid and cook it for 1-1 1/2 minute.
-No need to flip the appam.
-Remove the appam from the vessel with a wooden spatula.
-Its Done !!!
+Cover the Appachatti with a lid and cook for 1 to 1½ minutes.
+Do not flip the appam.
+Remove it carefully using a wooden spatula.

 -